-In the last blog post, we discussed why there is a lot of experimentation in the big data world, and also why most big data experiments never make it into production.
+In the last blog post, we discussed why there is a lot of experimentation in the big data world, and also why most big data projects never make it into production.
 This was famously noted with a late 2016 Gartner press release which stated, “Only 15 percent of businesses reported deploying their big data project to production.”

 In this blog post, we will walk through what you can do to use big data automation to overcome the top 5 technical challenges that block organizations from fully taking advantage of big data.
 The good news is that you no longer need an army of experts to make this all work.
 There has been a ton of investment in the space to automate away the complexity, and make it possible to build end-to-end big data pipelines with little to no big data or Hadoop expertise.